 Nyx Chunky Dunk Hydrating Lippie ($6) in Cherry Smash

 Love these picks?
-Click here to see the products Moore chose for August!
+You'll really love all the products Moore chose for August!